AbdulRafayBhatti/World_Layoffs_Data_Analysis/README.md

-# 🌍 Global Layoffs Data Cleaning & Exploratory Data Analysis Using SQL
+# 🌍 World Layoffs Data Cleaning & Exploratory Analysis Using SQL

 An end-to-end SQL analytics project focused on cleaning, transforming, and analyzing a global layoffs dataset using MySQL.